otzarri/training-create-your-first-kubernetes-operator/02-generate-application-scaffolding/README.md

 # Generate application scaffolding

-Now that you prepared the environment, it is time to get started with kubebuilder.
+Now that you prepared the environment, it is time to get started with `kubebuilder`.

-In this challenge you will:
+**In this challenge you will:**

-- Initialize Kubebuilder
+* Initialize Kubebuilder
-- Run the generated operator application locally
+* Run the generated operator application locally

 ## 🚀 Get started